jotaijs/jotai-zustand/ATOMIC-STORE.md

   - [ ] Also return `useStore` hook
   - [ ] Also offer a setState / getState API
 - [ ] Dealing with async (state, derived state, actions, selectors)
-- [ ] Allow property setters in addition to property getters
 - [ ] Integration with developer tools
+- [ ] How to deal with optional properties

 Perhaps out of scope: